Don't miss the deadline. Apply now >

 Small Business Grants for Women in Washington

-Even though you can find dozens of sites offering small business grants for women — the truth is that many look shady, while others come from complicated government sources…long forms with personal questions and endless financial disclosures.
-Is that what you really want to do with your valuable time?
+You probably landed on this site by Googling something like “small business grants for women in Washington.”
+Even though you can find dozens of other sites offering small business grants for women — the truth is that many will send you down an endless rabbit hole.
+While others are complicated government sources…long forms with personal questions and endless financial disclosures.

 A simple place to start is with our own Amber Grant for Women.
-Since 1998, businesswomen from Washington (and all around America) have applied for this $10,000 grant.
-Our judges award this Amber Grant every month, so there’s always an opportunity to apply.
-Even better — if you win this or any month, you’re automatically one of our 12 finalists for the year-end $25,000 Amber Grant.
+Businesswomen from Washington (and all around America) are eligible to win one of these $10,000 grants.
+(We give away three every month!!)
+Our judges award these Amber Grants every month, so there’s always an opportunity to apply.
+Even better — if you win this or any month, you’re automatically one of our finalists for three year-end $25,000 Amber Grants.

 Why not take the time to fill out our simple, 2-question application?
 A few minutes right now could translate into $35,000 in grant money this year.
 Just think about what you’d do with that life-changing money.